 It’s always nice to have some alternatives when having a barbecue.
-One easy idea is to make Spinach Portabella Patty Melts.
-Mouthwatering portabella mushroom caps stuffed with spinach queso – made with VELVEETA® Queso Blanco.
+One easy idea is to make Spinach Portabella Mushroom Patty Melts.
+Mouthwatering portabella mushroom caps stuffed with spinach queso – made with VELVEETA Queso Blanco.
+This is a sponsored post.

 Make sure to heat up the grill to about 400, so it can preheat while you’re working.
 Then, defrost the chopped spinach in the microwave on high for about 5-6 minutes.